 Sometimes, the gourmet section of a grocery store might have preserved whole truffles packed in oil.
 And, if you shop TJ Maxx or Home Goods check out their section of food items as they often have tiny jars of preserved truffles for a reasonable price.
 There are also plenty of online gourmet food stores (like this one!) that sell them too.

 Honestly, truffles are a pricey ingredient regardless of where you buy them.
 But a little bit goes a long way and we have several truffle recipes here on the blog to help you make the most of this wonderful ingredient!

-How to Make Salmon with White Truffle Beurre Blanc Sauce:
+How to Make Salmon with Truffle Cream Sauce

 For the salmon, we keep things pretty simple so the beurre blanc can really shine.
 Thick salmon fillets are prepared with butter, lemon, salt and pepper, and then broiled before topped with the white truffle beurre blanc sauce.

 For the white truffle beurre blanc sauce, you will need: